incremental improvement

 5. Agile and Scrum

-Originally developed for software development, Agile—and particularly its Scrum framework—has become a go-to methodology for cross-functional teams aiming to deliver value quickly.
-Agile breaks work into short, iterative sprints that allow for frequent reassessment and adaptation.
-Daily standups, sprint reviews, and retrospectives ensure constant communication and learning.
-For businesses dealing with shifting priorities or evolving customer expectations, Agile creates a rhythm of continuous, incremental improvement that adapts in real time.
+Originally developed for software development, Agile, and particularly its Scrum framework, has become a widely used methodology for cross-functional teams aiming to deliver value quickly.
+It supports incremental improvement by breaking work into short, iterative cycles that allow for frequent reassessment and adaptation.

 Each of these methodologies provides a blueprint for embedding improvement into everyday work.
-The best choice depends on your goals, culture, and context—but in all cases, structure is key to turning small ideas into meaningful results.
+The best choice depends on your goals, culture, and context.
+But in all cases, structure is key to turning small ideas into meaningful results.

 That said, structure alone isn’t enough.
 To truly scale incremental improvement, you also need the right digital tools to manage, measure, and multiply your efforts.
 Let’s take a look at how software can help.